meet some of our rehomed pawpers

 Luna is so loving, she's silly, she adores the children and her small big brother Austin.
 One of the many reason for wanting to adopt was for Austin to have a companion.
 It hasn't quite worked out the way we'd pictured but we've come a long way in a year.
 Austin is a pug and 7 years her senior, Luna was 20kg when she joined our family and she really did not know how to play with a smaller dog, she still forgets sometimes that he's smaller and we have to remind her.
 She adores him, she just wants to love his grumpy little self.
 They do play, after lots of training and separating.
 It's taken months of patience and trust but it's worth it when we watch them playing and she dives on the floor pretending he's taken her down.
 I look back now and the difference already is amazing!

 The team at Pawpers are incredible!
 They're so caring, putting the dogs needs at the very top of the list.
 As well as being fabulous human beings they're also efficient and thorough in the application process and home check while also making it easy and convenient.
-They keep in touch, you never feel alone in it all and we send Jess regular updates on how Luna is doing.
+They keep in touch, you never feel alone in it all.
 The team are actual saints for everything they do for the dogs and the rescue!

 Lian & Sean